 Peripheral costs also be taken into account when investing in physical art.
 As already listed, these include the financial expenses related to maintenance, maintenance, protection and insurance.
 Especially with costly works, these extra costs can be noticeably significant.

-In order to fully determine the value of a work, these costs should be calculated.
+In order to fully determine the value of a work, these costs should be taken into account.

 8. What art investors should know about NFTS